mickey305/Foundation/README.md

+# Foundation

-# Foundation(part of infrastructure component for Java)
+`Foundation` is part of infrastructure component for Java.

 | | branch | travis ci | JitPack |
 |:---:|:---|:---|:---|